 By this time, you most likely could use a little touch-up before a lunch meeting or daytime event.
 "Start with Tatcha’s Oil Blotting Paper ($12) to ward off some of the shine," Nasrat suggests.
-"For an early-afternoon refresh, I like Chanel’s Vitalumière Aqua Foundation ($48) because it's a perfecting, lightweight foundation.
-It has a fresh finish, and it's oil free, so it'll curb shine throughout the day."
+"For an early-afternoon refresh, I like Chanel’s Vitalumière Aqua Foundation ($50) because it's a perfecting, lightweight foundation.
+It has a fresh finish, and it's oil-free, so it'll curb shine throughout the day."

 Now you're officially in your late-afternoon slump.
 Buck up, girl!
-Nasrat says, "Bust out a concealer and start covering up and blemishes or redness.
+Nasrat says, "Bust out concealer and start covering up and blemishes or redness.
 Now blend away!
-I suggest Nars's Creamy Concealer ($29), as it is super pigmented and blends beautifully with your fingers."
+I suggest Nars's Creamy Concealer ($30), as it is super pigmented and blends beautifully with your fingers."

 It's happy hour!
 First things first, leave the office immediately.
-Nasrat says, "Get Avène's Thermal Spring Water ($9) and give yourself a good spritz.
+Nasrat says, "Get Avène's Thermal Spring Water ($18) and give yourself a good spritz.
 This will help freshen your face.
-Then apply Giorgio Armani's Luminious Silk Foundation ($62) using just one to two small pumps all over the skin.
+Then apply Giorgio Armani's Luminous Silk Foundation ($64) using just one to two small pumps all over the skin.
 It's not as light as the tinted moisturizer, but it's super-natural looking and certainly Instagram-ready."

 Now, you're about to hit the town.
-Nasrat suggests, "Get the Nars concealer out again, and go to town with it—making sure you cover all the areas that can potentially be a challenge (your under-eye area, around the nose, your T-zone).
-Apply Nars's All Day Luminous Weightless Foundation ($48) because it's full coverage and it's going to be a long night—you'll need a long-wearing foundation that won't let you down mid-party.
-Set your makeup with Bobbi Brown's Loose Power ($38), and spray your face with the Avène water so your makeup is set."
+Nasrat suggests, "Get the Nars concealer out again and go to town with it—making sure you cover all the areas that can potentially be a challenge (your under-eye area, around the nose, your T-zone).
+Apply Nars's All Day Luminous Weightless Foundation ($49) because it's full coverage and it's going to be a long night—you'll need a long-wearing foundation that won't let you down mid-party.
+Set your makeup with Bobbi Brown's Loose Powder ($44), and spray your face with the Avène water so your makeup is set."

 Now that you've got your foundation game down, learn about the exact skincare routine you need, based on your skin type.